 I reached the 3 year mark for Intermittent Fasting in October 2020 and honestly I wasn’t even paying attention.
 I have completed a 14/10 or 16/8 fast almost every day since October 2017 and it’s just a normal part of my lifestyle – I really don’t even think much about it anymore.
 Fasting is simply as much of an everyday occurrence for me as brushing my teeth, sleeping, or just breathing.

-That being said, because I haven’t actually focused on my fasting or my diet, I let myself dip a bit in 2020 – although I’m sure the crazy Covid-19 #pLandemic that resulted in lockdown life and quarantines had a bit to do with that so I’m not taking all the blame!
+That being said, because I haven’t actually focused on my fasting or my diet, I let myself dip a bit in 2020 – although the Covid-19 lab leak that spawned lockdown life and quarantines and the resulting depression it caused me had a lot to do with that!

 In any case, here were my 3-year results from October 2020 vs Baseline October 2017